Mohammadjamiu/tahugo_updated/content/misce-post/how-to-take-good-note-in-class.md

 ---
+draft: false
+wordcount: false
+alt: ""
-title: "How to Take Good Note in Class"
+title: How to Take Good Note in Class
 postdate: April 04, 2022
+description: "Taking good notes in class can not only enhance your study performance but also increase your academic points "
+tags:
+  - study tips
+categorylabel: Productivity and Writings
+categories: '["Productivity and Writings"]'
 image: ""
-description: "Taking good notes in class can not only enhance your study performance but also increase your academic points "
-alt: ""
 weight: "49"
-author: Mohammad Jamiu
-categorylabel: Productivity and Writings
 categorylink: /categories/productivity-and-writings
-categories: '["Productivity and Writings"]'
 type: posts
+author: Mohammad Jamiu
+mathjax: false
 Google_Ads: true
-wordcount: false
-mathjax: false
-draft: false
 ---

 **Taking good notes in class can not only enhance your study performance but also increase your academic points**.